 As one of the smaller casinos, there are a limited number of machines and tables, but the casino nonetheless features a fair amount of variety.
 Here’s a look at the different games available at Ocean Downs.

 There are more than 850 slot machines on the Ocean Downs gaming floor.
 The stakes range from $.01 a pull to $25.
 Some of the notable titles at Ocean Downs include:

 - Buffalo Slots

 Ocean Downs table games

-There are up to 18 table games available at Ocean Downs.
+There are up to 18 table games available at Ocean Downs with nine different games from which to choose.
 Some of the games players can find are:

 - Ultimate Texas Hold’em

 The historic racetrack still runs races intermittently throughout the summer.
 There is also a simulcast area that runs year-round showing races from around the world.

 There is no hotel attached to Ocean Downs.
 However, there are both upscale and budget hotels in nearby Ocean City.